designedspace/MSFF_Docs/PrismMaps_Procedure.md

 1. Add a connection to your project folder using the ArcScene catalog window.
 ![arcscene](https://raw.githubusercontent.com/designedspace/MSFF_Docs/master/Files/Media/1_1_arcscene.PNG "ArcScene")
-2. Add the shapefile that contains the data of interest (in this example, 2004 HMDA data aggregated to Census Tracts in Michigan), as well as any additional features that might prove cartographically useful (in this example, the Detroit municipal boundary, and the land areas of Ontario, Ohio, and Indiana).
+2. Add the shapefile that contains the data of interest (in this example, 2004 mortgage denial rates in Michigan census tracts), as well as any additional features that might prove cartographically useful (in this example, the Detroit municipal boundary, and the land areas of Ontario, Ohio, and Indiana).
 3. Check the scene's coordinate system; if the scene is not projected appropriately, select an appropriate projection.
 In this example, I used NAD_1927_Michigan_GeoRef_Feet_US.

 #### 1.2 Symbolize and Extrude Enumeration Units